blefebvre/react-native-sqlite-demo/README.md

 This project is a basic List application that demonstrates building an offline first app with SQLite and React Native (featuring TypeScript and CocoaPods under the hood).
 These instructions only cover iOS usage at this time.

-## Install dependencies
+## Install JS dependencies

     npm install

+## Install iOS dependencies (requires [Cocoapods](https://cocoapods.org/))

+    pushd ios/
+    pod install
+    popd

 ## Compile TypeScript source in watch mode

     npm run tsc -- -w

 ## Run the Jest tests in watch mode

     npm test -- --watch

 ## Open the source in VS Code

     code .

-## Open the Xcode project

-    open ios/RNSQLiteDemo.xcworkspace/

-## Run it on an iOS sim
+## Run (and debug) on an iOS simulator

-Press "Play" button in Xcode.
+With the "React Native Tools" VSCode extension installed, open the Debug tab and press the "Play" button with "Debug iOS" selected in the dropdown.

+When the simulator opens, press Command-D to open the developer menu.
+Tap "Debug JS Remotely" to connect VSCode to the app and enable debugging.

 ## E2E Testing with Detox